patchpump/dustjs-maven-plugin/README.md

 dustjs-maven-plugin
 ===================

-Maven plugin for the Linkedin version of Dust.js
+Maven plugin for the LinkedIn version of Dust.js

 This plugin will precompile Dust.js templates into their javascript format for use in your projects.